Working with automation projects

 -

-Enter a project name and select the workspace where you want to create the project, then click Customize.
+Enter a project name and select the workspace to create the project in, then click Customize.

 A notification appears indicating that your project is being created.